Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering: Limitations

 Furthermore, as in most LLM-based models, for having a proper performance, LLM-based components of our model require clear explanation of the task provided in the prompts to them, as well as a number of few-shot examples that clarify the intent of the task description further.

 We consider further studies into the above limitations as open areas of future work.
-Studying the trade-off between rigorousness and the rate of answering, as well as studying the robustness of our model to different prompting styles are key research questions that we consider for future.
+Studying the trade-off between rigor and the rate of unanswered questions, as well as studying the robustness of our model to different prompting styles are key research questions that we consider for future.